ganesh-gajjala/berlin_borehole_curator_public/README.md

 The database remediation process is divided into two distinct parts:
 1. **The Oracle Pipeline:** Connects directly to the live server to clean up simple data fields and typos.
-2. **The Pandas Pipeline:** Imports complex records into dataframes for structural, layer-depth, and mass-balance calculations.
+2. **The Pandas Pipeline:** Imports records into dataframes for correcting complexerrors related to structural, layer-depth, and mass-balance calculations

 ### Functional Support Modules
 These files contain core configurations and utility functions used across both processing pipelines: